 The Patricia D. Klingenstein Library

-The DiMenna Children's History Museum
+DiMenna Children's History Museum

-The DiMenna Children’s History Museum at the New-York Historical Society presents 350 years of New York and American history through character-based pavilions, interactive exhibits and digital games, and the Barbara K. Lipman Children’s History Library.
-The DiMenna Children's History Museum encourages families to explore history together through permanent installations targeted for children 8-13 and a wide range of family learning programs for toddlers, children and preteens.
+Founded in 2011, DiMenna Children’s History Museum is the first history museum in the United States designed specifically for children, presenting 350 years of New York and American history through character-based pavilions, interactive exhibits and digital games, the Barbara K. Lipman Children’s History Library, and a wide range of family learning programs for toddlers, children, and preteens.